Algebraically hyperbolic groups: Introduction

 \section{Introduction}

 The notion of a hyperbolic group, introduced by Gromov in his famous essay \cite{Gromov1987Essay}, embodies a paradigm shift in the theory of infinite discrete groups which brought geometric ideas to the forefront.
 Hyperbolic groups can be also defined using more combinatorial terms (the Dehn function), but it is less clear if they can be characterised by their group theoretic or topological properties, like subgroup structures and existence of finite classifying spaces.
 We are motivated by two questions in this vein.
-A group is \emph{$\mathit{BS}$-free} is it contains no Baumslag--Solitar subgroups $\BS(m, n):=\langle a, t\mid t^{-1}a^mt=a^n\rangle$.
+A group is \emph{$\BS$-free} if it contains no Baumslag--Solitar subgroups $\BS(m, n):=\langle a, t\mid t^{-1}a^mt=a^n\rangle$.
 Torsion-free hyperbolic groups are $\BS$-free and have finite classifying spaces. \begin{question} Let $G$ be a group with a finite classifying space of dimension at most $3$.
 If $G$ is $\BS$-free, is it hyperbolic? \end{question} Let us introduce the following notion: a group $G$ is \emph{weakly algebraically hyperbolic (weakly AH)} if it contains no $\mathbb{Z}^2$ subgroups, and for every non-trivial $x\in G$ if the elements $x^m$ and $x^n$ are conjugate then $|m|=|n|$.
 Torsion-free hyperbolic groups are weakly AH. \begin{question} Let $G$ be a group with a finite classifying space of dimension at most $3$.
 If $G$ is weakly AH, is it hyperbolic? \end{question} Variations on these two questions have driven research in Geometric Group Theory since the 1990s.
-In particular, Gersten asked if every BS-free one-relator group is hyperbolic \cite[Remark, p.
-734]{Allcock1999homological}, which reduces to a sub-question of Question \ref{Question:1}, while both Questions \ref{Question:1} and \ref{Question:2} have positive answers for $3$-manifold groups, by Perelman's Geometrisation theorem, for free-by-cyclic groups \cite{Brinkmann2000hyperbolic}, for ascending HNN-extensions of free groups \cite{Mutanguha2021dynamics}, and for fundamental groups of special cube complexes \cite{Caprace2009geometric} (even when their geometric dimension is greater than $3$).
+In particular, Gersten asked if every $\BS$-free one-relator group is hyperbolic \cite[Remark, p.
+734]{Allcock1999homological}, which reduces to a sub-question of Question \ref{Question:1}, while both Questions \ref{Question:1} and \ref{Question:2} have positive answers for $3$-manifold groups, by Perelman's Geometrisation theorem, for free-by-cyclic groups \cite{Brinkmann2000hyperbolic}, for ascending HNN-extensions of free groups \cite{Mutanguha2021dynamics}, and for fundamental groups of special cube complexes \cite{Caprace2009geometric} (without restriction on the dimension).